LogoPatentFig AI

 That is why teams preparing European applications should treat the EPO as its own drafting target instead of assuming that a generally "good-looking" patent figure set will automatically carry over from another office.

 Need a broader map first?
-Start with the Patent Drawing Requirements by Office hub, then return here for EPO-specific guidance.
+Start with the Patent Drawing Requirements by Office guide, then return here for EPO-specific guidance.

 Why EPO-Oriented Figure Discipline Matters